Jacinda Ardern blacklisted by Russia

 It includes Jacinda Ardern and the rest of the Government, as well as every single MP in Parliament.

+A spokesperson for the Ministry of Foreign Affairs and Trade (MFAT) said the sanctions were "not unexpected given our clear position on President Putin's unjustified invasion of Ukraine".

 Members of the military were also blacklisted.
-Secretary of Defence and chief executive of the Ministry of Defence, Andrew Bridgman, made the list, as did the heads of the individual armed forces including Air Vice-Marshal Andrew Clark, Rear Admiral David Proctor and Major General John Boswell.
+Secretary of Defence and chief executive of the Ministry of Defence Andrew Bridgman are on the list, as are the heads of the individual armed forces including Air Vice-Marshal Andrew Clark, Rear Admiral David Proctor and Major General John Boswell.

-The chief of the defence force, Air Marshal Kevin Short, and the vice chief, Vice-Marshal Tony Davies, were also on the list.
+The chief of the defence force, Air Marshal Kevin Short, and the vice chief, Vice-Marshal Tony Davies, are also on the list.

 The statement accused New Zealand of joining "the campaign initiated by the US and its satellites to contain Russia".

-Andrew Hampton and Rebecca Kitteridge, the heads of New Zealand's spy agencies the GCSB and NZSIS, were also named.
+Andrew Hampton and Rebecca Kitteridge, the heads of New Zealand's spy agencies the GCSB and NZSIS, are also named.

 Russia's statement said New Zealand had become "Russophobic" and alleged the Government had fallen into the orbit of Washington.